In Defense of COS, or Why I Love JSON and Hate XML

 1 2 3 4 5 6 7

 Alas we are not done yet.
 COS also includes support for indirect objects and an XREF table of all the indirect objects in a file.
-Indirect objects are objects that appear flat at the top level of the document.
-They allow you to reuse objects in a document, better break apart complex document hierarchies into more easily digested chunks and, hold your breath for this one, the XREF table allows random access to every indirect object in the file.
+Indirect objects allow you to reuse objects in a document, better break apart complex document hierarchies into more easily digested chunks and, hold your breath for this one, the XREF table allows random access to every indirect object in the file.
 This allows you to very efficiently access just those portions of a document that are needed, and for you to build very large documents that are still very efficient to parse.
 This is exactly how PDF files are built.
-PDF files are, in essence, like a portable NoSQL database.

 Oh, and COS supports comments, and COS comments don’t require an end-of-comment closing element.